louiellywton/daily-dev-journal/CONTRIBUTING.md

 # Contributing to Daily Dev Journal

-Thank you for considering contributing to Daily Dev Journal!
-This project aims to help developers track their progress and build better coding habits.
+Thank you for your interest in contributing to Daily Dev Journal!
+I welcome contributions from developers of all experience levels.
+This is my personal project that serves as a comprehensive development tracking tool with advanced analytics capabilities.
+I'm always looking to improve the developer experience and add valuable features that benefit the community.

+## Project Vision

+My goal is to create the most comprehensive and user-friendly development tracking tool that helps developers:
+- Monitor their coding journey with detailed analytics
+- Build consistent development habits through streak tracking
+- Export and analyze their progress data in multiple formats
+- Integrate seamlessly with modern development workflows

 ## Table of Contents
 - [Code of Conduct](#code-of-conduct)